Watch out for wear and tear

 Up on the roof

-Over time the wear and tear will take its toll on your roof and guttering.
-Look over your roof regularly for any broken, slipped or missing tiles, and check that your gutters are working well and not clogged up with the usual debris.
+Over time, wear and tear will take its toll on your roof and guttering.
+Check your roof regularly - look for any broken, slipped, or missing tiles.
+Check that your gutters are working well and not blocked up with things like fallen leaves and moss.
 Gutter guards can help keep them free of autumn leaves.

 Doors and locks

 Your locks keep your home secure.
 But wear and tear from everyday use can eventually mean they start to stick or get stiff, or seals and catches become loose.
-If they don't work as well as they should, get an expert to service or replace them.
-Better safe than sorry.
+If they don't work like they should, get an expert to service or replace them.

 Boiler and plumbing